Ben-Voris/Mac-notes/README.md

 ## Mouse command when reading text

+### Dictionary lookup

-- Dictionary lookup can be enabled by turning `System Settings` > `Trackpad` > `Force Click and haptic feedback` on.
+Dictionary lookup can be enabled by turning `System Settings` > `Trackpad`.

+Sometimes this repeatedly does not work, even for words in the dictionary.
+And then it starts working.
+And, it's not consistent.

+Some apps (e.g., `Safari` and `Visual Studio`) use a three-finger press to open the dictionary, others (e.g., `Visual Studio` and `Preview`) use one, and others (e.g., `Preview`) use two followed by a two-finger scroll to `Look Up`.

 To use this:

 - Three finger, long, hard press on a selected word.
 - NB: the three finger press must last long enough to cause the slightly delayed, "bump" feedback.
 - This works in VS Code, Safari, and Mail.

 ## Apple Mail app